COP26 Glasgow generated significant commitments, but how can these pledges be translated into measurable action?

 Financial institutions (asset managers, pension funds, banks and impact investors) need to know the environmental and social impact of their investments across hundreds of companies, and track the net zero progress of their existing projects and investments.

-PwC’s latest report on climate disclosures highlights an industry-wide overreliance on unreliable statistical models and egregious assumptions about the quality of green investments.
-This is because the real-world ESG impact is not measured quantitatively, and the data used is often patchy or downright wrong.
+PwC’s latest report on climate disclosures highlights an industry-wide over-reliance on unreliable statistical models and egregious assumptions about the quality of green investments.
+This is because the real-world ESG impact is not measured quantitatively, and the data used is often inaccurate or entirely incorrect.

 We work with leading financial institutions, such as Robeco and Actiam, whose award-winning ‘Satellite-based engagements towards No-deforestation’ helps to get eyes on the forest-risk commodity supply chains of all companies they invest in.
 These investors receive independent, science-based performance monitoring on the progress of their assets.
 The structural integration of satellite insights into the daily processes of financial institutions will build more sustainable investment portfolios.
 It’s our mission to mainstream this approach to sustainable investments.

-Yet, examples of science-based performance monitoring are few and far between in the unregulated, misunderstood and murky field of green investment monitoring.
+Yet, examples of science-based performance monitoring remain scarce in the largely unregulated and often opaque field of green investment monitoring.
 Risk officers and ESG reporting advisors will be relieved to hear that the International Sustainability Standards Board (ISSB) intends to consolidate the various existing financial reporting requirements under one comprehensive global baseline of International Financial Reporting Standards (IFRS).
-The sustainability disclosures are due to go live in the second half of 2022

 Imagine, you want to sell or buy carbon credits originating from forest protection, enhancement or restoration, or you want to quantify your Scope 3 emissions (including emissions due to land use conversion during production anywhere in your supply chain).